 I wondered where he had been during his lifetime.
 I wondered what horrors he had seen.

-He pulled me toward the foul-smelling house.
+He pulled me deeper inside the foul-smelling house.
 "We will sleep in here.
 It's not the finest place to stay, but it will keep us safe from the elements and any intruder who happens upon us.
 If we are attacked, the animals will all rise from their resting places on the house and help us fight."

 I was overjoyed to be in this place, no matter what we were doing or where we had to sleep.
 The ground was inviting compared to where I had come from.